Buddy

 Ideation

-Despite the brevity of the research phase, we were able to make good use of many of the user's concerns and suggestions.
-Some of the post-research conclusions we came to were:
+Despite the brevity of the research phase, we successfully incorporated many of the users' concerns and suggestions into our project.
+The following are some of the conclusions we reached based on our post-research analysis:

-• Knowledge and advice are key to getting users out of their comfort zone.
-The 'Buddy' system would offer emotional support whereas our Tips section would address all sorts of questions in an objective, yet empathetic manner.
+• Offering knowledge and advice plays a significant role in encouraging users to step out of their comfort zones.
+The 'Buddy' system was designed to provide emotional support, while our Tips section addressed a wide range of questions in an objective yet empathetic manner.

 Visuals